Dynamics and thermalization in correlated one-dimensional lattice systems: Results

 Thermalization away from integrability, as well as its failure close to integrability, can be understood in terms of the eigenstate thermalization hypothesis (ETH) \cite{rigol_dunjko_08,deutsch_91,srednicki_94}.
 ETH states that, for generic systems, the fluctuations of eigenstate expectation values of observables is small between eigenstates that are close in energy, which implies that the microcanonical average is identical to the prediction of each eigenstate, which is the same as saying that the eigenstates already exhibit thermal behavior.
 If this holds, thermalization in an isolated quantum system will follow for any distribution of $|C_{\alpha}|^{2}$ that is narrow enough in energy.

 The main panel in Fig.\ \ref{rigol_ETH}(b) depicts $n(k=0)$ [similar results were obtained for $n(k\neq0)$ and $N(k)$] in each eigenstate of the Hamiltonian when the system is far from integrability.
-After a region of low energies where the eigenstate expectation values exhibit large fluctuations, one can see another region where fluctuations are small and ETH holds.
-The inset shows that for a system close to the integrable point, in which thermalization is absent [Fig.\ \ref{rigol_ETH}(a)], the eigenstate to eigenstate fluctuations of $n(k=0)$ are very large over the entire spectrum and ETH does not hold.
+After a region of low energies where the eigenstate expectation values exhibit large fluctuations, one can see another region where fluctuations are small (presumably vanishing in the thermodynamic limit) and ETH holds.
+The inset shows that for a system close to the integrable point, in which thermalization is absent [Fig.\ \ref{rigol_ETH}(a)], the eigenstate-to-eigenstate fluctuations of $n(k=0)$ are very large over the entire spectrum (they do not vanish in the thermodynamic limit) and ETH does not hold.